-The dependent variables are FATALITY estimates for self and others, as defined in the text (see footnote 3).
+The dependent variables are FATALITY estimates for self and others, as defined in the text.
 All variables are standardized except for dummy variables (Hosp self; Hosp fam; Black; Asian; Rural).
 Red hair is the belief of the respondent about the share of Americans with red-hair.
-Level is the cumulative number of deaths for Covid in the respondent's state, at the time of maximum weekly growth in the state.
-Days is the number of days since the peak of cases in the state.
-No. of health conditions takes values from 0 to 7 and considers: diabetes; heart disease; lung disease; hypertension; obesity, cancer; other serious immunocompromising condition.
+State Level is the cumulative number of deaths for Covid in the respondent's state, at the time of maximum weekly growth of deaths in the state.
+Maximum weekly growth is defined as the day with the highest increase in 7 days rolling average of daily deaths increases, (death number on day t minus death number of day t - 7).
+Days since Peak is the number of days since the time of maximum weekly growth of cases in the State, where maximum weekly growth is defined in the same fashion as for deaths.
+No. of health conditions takes values from 0 to 7 and counts the number of health conditions of the respondent among the following: diabetes; heart disease; lung disease; hypertension; obesity, cancer; other serious immunocompromising condition.
 "Hosp self" (fam) is a dummy equal to 1 if the respondent (a family member) was hospitalized, not for Covid, in the last year.
-The controls are the remaining selected variables (Income, Black and Rural for Column 1, Income, Black, Rural and Asian for Column 2).
+The controls are the remaining selected variables (Income, dummy for being Black and dummy for living in a Rural area for Column 1, Income, Black, Rural and dummy for being Asian for Column 2).
+The number of observations may differ across Columns because sample truncation (e.g. removing subjects who give estimates of death above 1000) is done at the regression level.